izgzhen/RuScript/docs/spec-new/Bytecode.md

 * `JUMPT`: Jump relatively inside a codeblock if TOS is `True` boolean

 ## General Data Stack Manipulation
-* `PUSHL`: Push integer-indexed local register value on stack
+* `PUSH`: Push integer-indexed local register value on stack
-* `POPL`: Pop TOS to integer-indexed local register
+* `POP`: Pop TOS to integer-indexed local register
-* `PUSHG`: Push integer-indexed global register value on stack
-* `POPG`: Pop TOS to integer-indexed global register

 ## OO-specific
 * `NEW`: Instantiate a class and push new object on stack, the class is indexed by integer, and initializer arguments are passed-in by stack.